udondan/ansible-role-ssh-reconnect/README.md

 ssh reconnect
 =============================

-The `ssh_reconnect` role provides two handlers you can use in your roles:
+The `ssh-reconnect` role provides two handlers you can use in your roles:

  - `Kill own ssh connections`: Kills all open ssh connections of the current user
  - `Kill all ssh connections`: Kills all open ssh connections of any user